Alejogb1/job-board/blog-data/why-are-my-hardhat-tests-returning-0-passing.md

 id: "why-are-my-hardhat-tests-returning-0-passing"
 ---

-Alright, let's tackle this "0 passing tests" issue with Hardhat.
+, let's tackle this "0 passing tests" issue with Hardhat.
 It's a frustrating situation, I've been there myself – staring at that output thinking, "where did I go wrong?".
 This isn't a bug that magically appears; it's usually a combination of subtle misconfigurations or assumptions about how Hardhat expects your testing environment to be set up.
 From my experience, especially dealing with complex multi-contract projects, pinpointing the exact cause often requires a systematic approach.
 It's rarely a singular error, and more commonly an aggregation of details not quite lining up.

 Firstly, consider the fundamental structure.
 Hardhat, unlike some other testing frameworks, doesn't automatically assume where your tests are, or how you’re defining them.
 It operates on conventions, but also requires explicit configuration.
 If you've got your test files sitting in, say, a random 'my_tests' directory, but your `hardhat.config.js` is still expecting them in the default 'test' folder, the framework is simply not going to find anything to execute.
 It’s analogous to telling someone to look for their keys in the kitchen when they're actually on the bedside table.
 It's just not the location Hardhat knows to check.